SDWBane/To-Do-List/README.md

 A simple CLI to do list tool written in C++.
-Lmk if changes are needed
+Lmk if changes are needed.

 **Installation**